iPhone 17 Pro vs iPhone 16 Pro: Is it worth the upgrade?

 For most people, the iPhone 16 Pro remains a fantastic device, but if you care about photography, or want longer battery life, or just prefer the more vibrant colours, the iPhone 17 Pro could be worth the upgrade.

-I’ve rounded up the best iPhone 17 pre-order deals to exepct in the UK
+I’ve rounded up the best iPhone 17 pre-order deals to expect in the UK